blacksmoke26/ai-prompt-enhancer/frontend/docs/ARCHITECTURE.md

 - Role-based access control where applicable
 - CSRF protection for API requests
 - XSS prevention in rendered content
+- Secure handling of API keys and credentials

 ### 11. Testing Strategy